HosseinMoaser/Congestion-Tax-Calculator/README.md

 # Congestion Tax Calculator
 This repository contains a .NET 7 and C# implementation of a Congestion Tax Calculator (a simple and sample congestion tax calculator).
 The application calculates congestion tax fees for vehicles within the Gothenburg area.
+This solution uses clean architecture and CQRS for implementaion also XUnit for tests.

 # Installation
 To install and run the application, follow these steps: